springimport/magento2-module-favicon-bugfix/README.md

 # Favicon Bugfix
 Bugfix for favicon `.ico` format in Magento 2.
+Necessary for Magento `<= 2.1.7`.
+[Fixed in 2.1.8](http://devdocs.magento.com/guides/v2.1/release-notes/ReleaseNotes2.1.8CE.html).

 `We don't recognize or support this file extension type`